smetj/wishbone/docs/wishbone module.rst

 Module default parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The :py:class:`wishbone.Actor` baseclass must be initialized with at least 3
+The :py:class:`wishbone.Actor` baseclass must be initialized with a
-parameters:
+:py:class:`wishbone.actor.ActorConfig` module, which requires 3 parameters.

+.. autoclass:: wishbone.actor.ActorConfig

 - name: The name of the module.
 - size: The size of each of the module queues.